An overview of tamariki / children and mātātahi / young people and grief

 What you can do:

-• Reassure them they are safe and who is looking after them (they may want to know who will look after them if you die).
+- Reassure them they are safe and talkg about who is looking after them (they may want to know who will look after them if you die).

-• Maintain routines plus social activities and hobbies.
+- Maintain routines plus social activities and hobbies when this feels helpful.

-• Include them in tangi or funeral preparations or memorials and rituals.
+- Include them in tangi or funeral preparations, and memorials or rituals.

 Supporting teenagers (13+ years)

-Mātātahi / young people of this age have a better understanding of death but may not have experienced such a loss before.
+Mātātahi / young people of this age have a better understanding of death but may not have experienced a death of someone close to them before.
 Their emotions may be intense, conflicting, and difficult to express.
 There may be anger, defiance, risk-taking or reckless behaviour, self-harm through alcohol and drugs, depression and/or suicidal thoughts, and some may even blame themselves for the death of their loved one.
 Teens may also try to take on responsibilities that aren’t age-appropriate.

 It’s not unusual for teenagers dealing with grief to spend more time with close friends rather than whānau.
 But they may also experience embarrassment, a lowering of self-esteem, and feeling different among their peers.
 Social and academic difficulties at kura / school may also develop over time.